andreasmhallberg/readingnotes/Abu-Rabia, 2010. Reading in Arabic Orthography - Characteristics, Research Findings, and Asessment.md

   - Reading accuracy and reading comprehension do not correlate, and reading accuracy (including correct case and mood markers) is most important: 336

   > It is essential to differentiate between reading accuracy and reading comprehension.
 These are different processes that demand different resources.
-Research reveals that *reading accuracy* in Arabic orthography does to correlate well with reading comprehension.
+Research reveals that *reading accuracy* in Arabic orthography does not correlate well with reading comprehension.
 To locate reading problems, testing should focus on *reading accuracy* in read-aloud tasks.

 @Arabic